fvas-elearning/tk-tools/readme.md

 Installation
 ============

- 1. Download the source files to somewhere accessable on your server .
+ 1. Download the source files to somewhere accessible on your server .
  2. Run `composer.phar install`
  3. cd into the bin directory and run `sudo ./install-cmd` to install for all users.
     Optionally ignore the sudo and the commands will be installed into the user bin directory.